alinafresorger/PackMen/README.md

 # PackMen

 ## Description Of The Project:
-Create as many PackMen you like with each click.
+Create as many PackMen as you like with each click.
 Each PackMan picks up a random velocity, bouncing back after collision with walls and changes color from yellow to blue.

 ## How To Run: